 Getting Personal With Christianity 4

-Apostles are the ones along with the seventy set apart and commanded to spread the gospel as was the case in the New Testament when Jesus Christ first organized His missionary force during His three-year ministry; however, there is a caveat regarding the regular Saint in the church.
+Apostles are the ones, along with the Seventy, set apart and commanded to spread the gospel as was the case in the New Testament when Jesus Christ first organized His missionary force during His three-year ministry.
+There is a caveat regarding in sharing the message of salvation to others for Saints in the Church.
 We are commanded to love our neighbors as we love ourselves.

 If we are to love our neighbor as we love ourselves, then are we not to share with them what has been shared with us?
-The answer is yes!
-We are to share what we have learned about God to all who will listen.
+The answer is yes.
+We are to share what we have learned about God with all who will listen.
+That can be intimidating.

 I hate to make a sales reference when talking about the Gospel of Jesus Christ.
 It is the best way for me to relate it, however.

 I saw a commercial that blew me away because of how convincing it was at eliciting a response from my materialistic side to purchase it.
 The commercial showed me how effectively it convinced a few interviewees that a weapon of mass destruction had struck in their city, the video below.